 17. Is Everyone’s Drink Full?

 As guests arrive, be sure to grab everyone a drink.
 Ask “what would you like to drink?” rather than “do you want something to drink?” to encourage them to choose something.
 As the party goes on, keep an eye out for refills.
+Also, Providing a variety of soft drinks and a bottle of wine can cater to different preferences and ensure everyone has a good time.

 18. Don’t forget about the Music